top of page

 “PDA is already a very real clinical problem…Intervention and treatment currently rest almost entirely on guesswork, clinical experience and trial and error.
 It is one of the most ‘difficult to treat’ constellations of problems in the whole of child and adolescent psychiatry."

-It remains the case in 2022.
+It remains the case today.